tripal/tripal_doc/docs/dev_guide/module_dev/buddies/property.rst

 upsertProperty()
 ^^^^^^^^^^^^^^^^^^

-Updates a record if it exists, or inserts it if it does not, in the chado linker table.
+Updates a record if it exists, or inserts it if it does not, in the chado linker table, and returns a ChadoBuddyRecord describing the updated record.
 Only keys designated with a Ⓠ are used for the query to find the record to update if it already exists.

 Usage: ``$chado_buddy_records = $property_instance->insertProperty($base_table, $record_id, $values, $options);``